 To be a Knight means to believe in each other as we believe in ourselves; realizing that by creating strong, social, and supportive local councils, we help create a stronger Order worldwide and ensure an even stronger future.

-Warden - Matt Viens
+Faithful Captain - Matt Viens

-Trustee 2 year - John Hibbard Jr.
+Faithful Pilot - John Hibbard Jr.